Save More Than $1,000 on Samsung's Best-Selling Washer and Dryer Set

 This Samsung dryer is hailed by users for its smart-cleaning capabilities which, according to the retailer, can dry a full load of laundry in just 30 minutes.

-The washer and dryer deals at Samsung's big fall savings event don't stop there though — shop other top-rated picks on sale at Samsung below.
+The washer and dryer deals at Samsung don't stop there though — shop other top-rated washers and dryers on sale at Samsung below.

 Save $898 on Samsung's laundry duo with OptiWash, which automatically senses soil levels to adjust the time and detergent.
 Upgrade laundry day with AI Powered Smart Dial controls that learn and recommend your preferred washing or drying cycles.